-Update: I have finished my year of month-long social experiments (read my 366th post here for a recap of what I went through and what I learned), but I am still blogging every Wednesday about the process of writing the book, my life and other fun facts about the topics I covered.
+Update: I have finished my year of month-long social experiments (read my 366th post here for a recap of what I went through and what I learned), but I am still blogging periodically about the process of writing the book, my life and other fun facts about the topics I covered.

 What is threehundredsixtysixdays?

 threehundredsixtysixdays is a year of my life I am devoting to month-long intensive experiments, in which I will research each topic and write about my personal journey.
 At the end of this year, I plan to combine my research with my experiences and publish a book with my findings.
 The topics I have chosen to explore are very different, but all have some sort of cultural or social significance and are a challenge for me.
 My plan for the next twelve months is as follows:

 JULY 2011 – Only Online Purchases

 AUGUST 2011 – Out of My Comfort Zone

 NOVEMBER 2011 – 30 Holiday Celebrations

 DECEMBER 2011 – Good Deed a Day